United States Immigration Station (Detroit, Michigan): History

 In 1853, a section of land on the corner of Mt Elliott and Jefferson Avenues in Detroit was set aside for the purpose of constructing a Marine Hospital.
 The original hospital was completed in 1857, and sited 225 feet off Jefferson.
 The hospital opened the same year, with Zina Pitcher as the first physician in charge.
+At some point, additional structures were built to support the hospital, including a building to house nurses on the corner of Mount Elliott and Jefferson.